henriquecmachado/henriquecmachado/README.md

 💻 I'm currently studying and creating projects in four Front-End technologies: **HTML, CSS/SASS, Javascript ES6 and ReactJS**.

-Here, we can see my **10 best projects** (or portfolio - you name it!).
-I created all of these projects with enthusiasm, passion and a lot of studies - [Repository Link]() (if you click in link, you'll redirectly for a repository that contains the projects).
+[Here](), we can see my **10 best projects** (or portfolio - you name it!).
+I created all of these projects with enthusiasm, passion and a lot of studies.
 To see the projects working, you can click in the **Live Demo link** available in each repository.

 **Feel free to fork, contribute and upgrade those projects** 🖖